skipto-landmarks-headings/page-script-5/README.md

 ## Version History

+### Version 5.1.4
+* Fixed bug in accessible name calculation for images included in heading contents for Firefox browser

 ### Version 5.1.3
 * Minor edits to license to make version authorship clearer.
 * Restore `containerElement` configuration option to allow the author to use SkipTo without creating a navigation landmark.